caiquegiovannini/webpack-babel-basic/README.md

 ## Objetivo do Projeto

-Aprender como fazer uma configuração básica do webpack e do babel do zero.
+Aprender como fazer uma configuração básica do webpack e do babel do zero com React.